 “I believe in the ability to recover and grow through the pain life can present us and use evidenced-based practices to help my clients learn this hopeful approach to therapy.
 I truly value being able to connect with clients and provide a space for them to share their story.”

-Molly Ward is a Licensed Social Worker (LSW) and began working at Denver Metro Counseling in January 2019.
+Molly Ward is a Licensed Clinical Social Worker (LCSW) and began working at Denver Metro Counseling in January 2019.
 She holds a Master of Social Work from the University of Denver and has completed a post-graduate certificate in Marriage and Family Therapy through Denver Family Institute.

 Molly has sought ongoing education in suicide assessment and intervention, intervening in crisis, family systems work, mentorship, attachment and trauma.
 She has worked as an advocate with victims of assault and as a mentor with teens prior to completing her graduate-level training.